 Small catfish got dangerous spines in Thailand

-There is a variety of small catfish species with dangerous spines living in Thai waters.
-One, a very abundant one, is locally called Pla Kod (Hemibagrus wyckioides); English common name: Asian Redtail Catfish; Thai name: ปลากด.
-The typical length for catching in smaller water bodies is about 20 cm (abt.
-8 inches).
-Adult Pla Kod, which live in large rivers can be up to 50 inches (abt.
+Adult Pla Kod, which live in large rivers, can be up to 50 inches (abt.
 1,27 m) long.
-The appearance is similar to a bullhead catfish, but Pla Kod is silvery colored and slightly slimmer built.
+The appearance resembles a bullhead catfish, but Pla Kod is silvery colored and slightly slimmer built.
 When getting stressed, the first dorsal fin will attain a red shimmer, as there will be increased blood flow through these vessels.
 That’s also the reason for its common English name.

-This relatively small fish has long, stout, serrated, and needle-sharp spines in front of the dorsal- and both pectoral fins.
+This relatively small fish has long, stout, serrated, and needle-sharp spines in front of the dorsal and pectoral fins.
 Under stress, Pla Kod will lock these three spines in such a way, that they don’t move backward again.
 The fish will wiggle vigorously and can only be held with difficulty due to its small size and slimy skin.

 The spines are calciferous and relatively brittle.
-After getting stung (‘finned’), the spine in the wound will break off and the serrated underside will make mechanical removal difficult.
+After getting stung (‘finned’), the spine in the wound will break off, and the serrated underside will make mechanical removal difficult.

 How to hold the small catfish